 Zone 3 — ceiling R 3.3, underfloor R 1.3

-This is in addition to the general exemptions.
+These three exemptions are in addition to the general exemptions.

 Landlords who have installed new insulation since 1 July 2016 should already meet the requirements of the 2008 Building Code, so they won’t need to do anything further to comply with the healthy homes standards.
 Landlords should still check that the insulation is in a reasonable condition.